Jeffser/Alpaca/SECURITY.md

 ## Supported Packaging and distribution methods

-Alpaca only supports [Flatpak](https://flatpak.org/) packaging officially, any other packaging methods might not behave as expected.
+Alpaca only supports [Flatpak](https://flatpak.org/), [Snap](https://snapcraft.io/) and Apple MacOS packaging officially, any other packaging methods might not behave as expected.
-Thus, official security-related support is only provided to the Flatpak distribution as of right now.
+Thus, official security-related support is only provided to the Flatpak, Snap and MacOS distribution as of right now.
 This may be subject to change in the future.

+## Data Handling

+All user data is stored locally in an **unencrypted** SQLite3 (.db) file.
+Please exercise caution with your own device's security and data integrity.

+The SQLite3 file includes:
+- Chat metadata
+- Messages
+- Attachments
+- API keys
+- Bearer tokens
+- Model metadata
+- Preferences

+**No user data or ussage data is ever uploaded to the internet by Alpaca**, if you detect your data being mishandled by any third parties please report it.

 ## Official Versions